-For me, for the self-interest of my own gaping hole, that's the biggest thing: the preexisting conditions clause is gone.
+For me, for the self-interest of my own gaping hole, this is the biggest thing: the preexisting conditions clause is gone.

 Right now, I still have a day job (not the one that nearly killed me, a much more sane one).
 I adore my coworkers, I enjoy the work, I put in the effort.
 But the honest truth is that I'd rather be writing full-time--lifelong dream, see above.
 The primary reason I still work in an office is that it's the only way for a guy with a gaping hole in his side to get health insurance.